oliveiraallex/pharothings-ci/README.md

-# PharoIoT Continuous Integration
+# Pharo IoT Continuous Integration

 [![Build Status](https://travis-ci.org/oliveiraallex/pharothings-ci.svg?branch=master)](https://travis-ci.org/oliveiraallex/pharothings-ci)

-PharoIoT CI is a seamless integration process created using Travis CI.
-This process generate a Pharo image with [TelePharo](https://github.com/dionisiydk/TelePharo) and [PharoThings](https://github.com/pharo-iot/PharoThings) already installed and ready to run in multiplatform (Raspberry, Linux, Windows, Mac) with 1 click files.
+Pharo IoT CI is a Continuous Integration process created using Travis CI.
+This process generate a Pharo image with [PharoThings](https://github.com/pharo-iot/PharoThings) and [TelePharo](https://github.com/dionisiydk/TelePharo) already installed and ready to run in multiplatform (Raspberry, Linux, Windows, Mac) with 1 click files.
 You can see the files to download in **[Releases page](https://github.com/oliveiraallex/pharothings-ci/releases)**.
 All zip files for download are automatically created and deployed when a new tag is created here.

 You can run the scripts by yourself in your local machine (Linux, Mac).
 Clone this repository, go to scripts folder and run the script `./run-scripts`.
 If you wanna skip the PharoThings instalation, just run `./run-scripts noInstall`.
 You can see the results inside the folder results-$DATE.

-This way you can help improve this process: Just clone this repository, do the modifications testing the scripts in your local machine and submit a Pull Request with your modifications.
+In this way, **you can help us to improve this CI process**: Just clone this repository, do the modifications testing the scripts in your local machine (Linux, Mac) and submit a Pull Request with your modifications.

 The process is basically: